awsdocs/aws-doc-sdk-examples/basics_scenarios/sitewise_scenario/SPECIFICATION.md

 Continuing with the program...

 --------------------------------------------------------------------------------
+Use AWS CloudFormation to create an IAM role that are required for this scenario.
+Stack creation requested, ARN is arn:aws:cloudformation:us-east-1:814548047983:stack/RoleSitewise/29f480c0-75fd-11ef-a42e-12cd4e534049
+Stack created successfully
 --------------------------------------------------------------------------------
 1. Create an AWS SiteWise Asset Model
  An AWS IoT SiteWise Asset Model is a way to represent the physical assets, such as equipment,